Salenger Sack Kimmel & Bavaro logo

 Frequently Asked Questions (FAQs) About AFFF Lawsuits

-AFFF is used to suppress flammable liquid fires, especially in military, aviation, and industrial settings.
+AFFF is used to suppress fuel-based fires, particularly in aviation, military, and industrial settings.

-What is PFAS and why is it dangerous?
+What are PFAS and why are they dangerous?

 What Our Clients Are Saying